brooklynrail/brooklynrail-platform/content/events/2020/08/rail-squares.md

 ---
 title: Rail Squares
-deck: A conversation with MFA Students participating in "Tomorrow: London", an exhibition at White Cube
+deck: A conversation with MFA Students participating in &#8220;Tomorrow: London&#8221;, an exhibition at White Cube
-summary: MFA Students participating in the "Tomorrow: London" exhibition at White Cube will discuss their recent work with Rail Editor-at-Large, Toby Kamps.
+summary: MFA Students participating in the &#8220;Tomorrow: London&#8221; exhibition at White Cube will discuss their recent work with Rail Editor-at-Large, Toby Kamps.
 We’ll conclude with a poetry reading from Zack Pieper.
 people:
   - person: toby-kamps
     event_bio: Toby Kamps is former director of Blaffer Museum of Art, and curator